farhasan/All-Things-Superheroes/README.md

 Users can also register and login to add their own superhero, and keep a list of their creations!
 Users will give their superheroes names and can supply a short summary of the character and an image of the character.

-Note: * -> only Marvel or DC!
+Note: * -> only Marvel or DC * *!
+      * * -> DC API is discontinued so only Marvel

 ## Data Model

-The application will store Users, Comics, Characters, Events, and Custom Heroes.
+The application will store Users and Custom Heroes.

 * users can have multiple custom heroes through references to them
-* comics will have characters and events through referring to them
-* characters will have references to comics and events through the comic and event titles,
 * custom heroes will have references to the user that created them